Chef Matt Sigler serves up classic, unfussy, fully satisfying comfort cuisine at Il Solito, one of the best Italian restaurants in Portland.

 With Executive Chef Matt Sigler (pictured above, formerly of Renata) at the helm, Il Solito, which means ‘the usual’ in Italian, will focus on soul-soothing Italian plates.
 The dining room seats 90 and will serve breakfast from 7 to 10:30 am daily, and dinner from 5 to 10 pm Sunday through Thursday and 5 to 11 pm on Friday and Saturday.
 Weekend brunch and lunch will launch in the weeks to come!

 Get your drooling bibs ready, fellow food lovers!
-Here’s a preview of what you can expect.
+Here’s a preview of what you can expect at one of the best Italian restaurants in Portland.

 Il Solito: Wine & Cocktail Bliss